 Satcon Technology Corp.
-(SATC), which makes equipment that converts solar-cell energy for use on power grids, filed for bankruptcy after defaulting on some debt earlier this month.
+(SATC:US), which makes equipment that converts solar-cell energy for use on power grids, filed for bankruptcy after defaulting on some debt earlier this month.

 Satcon’s board “determined that the Chapter 11 filings were a necessary and prudent step,” Chief Executive Officer Steve Rhoades said in a statement.
 Satcon will have “the opportunity to reorganize with a stronger balance sheet and capital structure,” he said.